pierre-emmanuelJ/plex-traefik/README.md

 Make sure to replace the env variable value `ADVERTISE_IP=https://plex.example.com` with your desired domain.

-/!\ important if you want Plex Apps access your server remotely
+/!\ important if you want Plex Apps access your server remotely.

+Run it now

 ```Shell
 $ docker-compose up -d